MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/lighthouse.md

    :::image type="content" source="../media/accessibility-lighthouse-result-issue-expanded.msft.png" alt-text="An expanded issue in a Lighthouse report." lightbox="../media/accessibility-lighthouse-result-issue-expanded.msft.png":::

-1. Click the **Learn more** link to view the documentation of the issue.
+1. Click the **Learn more** link to view the documentation of the issue:

    :::image type="content" source="../media/accessibility-web-dev-accessibility-audits-learn-more.msft.png" alt-text="View the documentation of an issue." lightbox="../media/accessibility-web-dev-accessibility-audits-learn-more.msft.png":::